What is a Personal Licence Course?

 Whenever your details change, you must let the local council to which your original licence was from know, so that they can update your licence.
 You have provided a change of details form that you can use for this.

-Please also note that even if you move out of your local area, your Personal Licence stays with us - you do not need to re-apply to the local council in your new area.
+Please also note that even if you move out of your local area, your Personal Licence stays with the council – you do not need to re-apply to the local council in your new area.

 I have been charged with a criminal offence after being granted a Personal Licence.
 Do I need to let the council know?